Danson House: 1800–present

 After Sir John died in January 1800 (being buried in St Mary's churchyard, Lewisham), his son demolished the imposing wings containing kitchens and stables, and built the present stable block (design attributed to George Dance the Younger).
 He sold the estate in 1807 to John Johnston, a retired army captain of the 62nd Regiment of Foot and Freeman of the City of London.
 In 1829, it passed to Johnston's son Hugh.
 Hugh's daughter Sarah painted a number of watercolours of the interior in the 1860s with intricate detail, which were later of key use in the restoration of the interior.
 Hugh Johnston sold Danson to railway engineer Alfred Bean in 1862.
-Bean was the driving force behind the Bexleyheath Railway Company, and chairman of Bexley Local Board, and envisaged transforming the 582-acre (2.4km^{2}) estate into a residential suburb.
+Bean was the driving force behind the Bexleyheath Railway Company, and chairman of Bexley Local Board, and envisaged transforming the 582-acre (2.4 km^{2}) estate into a residential suburb.
 Outlying areas were sold off for residential development according to Bean's will, but the house and 224 acres of the estate remained in Bean's family after his death in 1890, until the death of his widow in 1921, when it was auctioned, and eventually acquired by Bexley Urban District Council for £16,000 in 1924.
 The park was opened to the public in 1925 by Princess Mary, while the house was used for civil defence purposes during World War Two.
 Over time football pitches, tennis courts and a bowling green have been added, along with an open-air swimming pool in 1936 and the Boathouse and Cafe, open to the public in 1964.
 The park is now used extensively by the community.

-When the house was acquired by English Heritage in 1995, it was in a dangerously dilapidated condition, having been used for a number of purposes since 1923, including council offices up until the 1970s, and was described by English Heritage as "the most significant building at risk in London".
+When the house was acquired by English Heritage in 1995, it was in a dangerously dilapidated condition, and was described by English Heritage as "the most significant building at risk in London".
 It was painstakingly restored in a ten-year £4.5m project by Purcell Miller Tritton architects.
 Bexley Heritage Trust, a local heritage charity, was involved in partnership with English Heritage from 2000 and completed the interior furnishing and fitting-out of the house prior to its reopening by Queen Elizabeth II in Spring 2005.
 The Danson Park grounds were also restored, funded by the Heritage Lottery Fund, in 2006.
 In 2016, the borough cancelled its grant to the Bexley Heritage Trust for the upkeep of the property, and the charity therefore withdrew to focus on Hall Place, and the house fell under direct management from the borough.
 The council has subsequently made Danson House the register office for Bexley Borough.